CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 Because Google does not allow a domain to be associated with two instances at the same time.
 This means an initial migration must be performed to users with a temporary domain, then the domain must be deleted at the source and added to the destination before a delta migration is performed.

-Configure CloudM Migrate to migrate from your source domain to your temporary destination domain Migrate all historic email and Google Drive data, whatever is applicable Rename all the migrated source users to another, either a sub-domain or temporary domain Change the primary domain at the source
+1. Configure CloudM Migrate to migrate from your source domain to your temporary destination domain.
+2. Migrate all historic email and Google Drive data, whatever is applicable.
+3. Rename all the migrated source users to another, either a sub-domain or temporary domain.
-Delete the original primary domain from the source per this guide Add the new domain to the destination instance as a secondary domain Add that domain to all new migrating destination users as aliases Update your CloudM Migrate config to migrate from the new primary domain to the temporary destination domain Run the delta migration for email and Google Drive Rename the users in the destination from the temporary domain to the new domain Create a new CloudM MIgrate project/configuration to then migrate contacts, calendars/resources and tasks if applicable Change the primary domain on the destination
+4. Change the primary domain at the source.
+5. Delete the original primary domain from the source per this guide.
+6. Add the new domain to the destination instance as a secondary domain.
+7. Add that domain to all new migrating destination users as aliases.
+8. Update your CloudM Migrate config to migrate from the new primary domain to the temporary destination domain.
+9. Run the delta migration for email and Google Drive.
+10. Rename the users in the destination from the temporary domain to the new domain.
+11. Create a new CloudM MIgrate project/configuration to then migrate contacts, calendars/resources and tasks if applicable.
+12. Change the primary domain on the destination.
-Finally, you may need to perform a cleanup by removing the temporary destination domain/associated aliases.
+13. Finally, you may need to perform a cleanup by removing the temporary destination domain/associated aliases.

 > **Note** Changing the primary domain is not available for: Google Workspace Free edition, Google Workspace or Cloud Identity accounts in a trial period, Google Workspace or Cloud Identity accounts that included the purchase of your domain, Google Workspace accounts purchased through Google Domains, Google Workspace Resellers Licensing